Kanawha River: Geography

+The Kanawha section encompasses areas of Virginia, West Virginia, Pennsylvania, New York and Ohio.
+The two major cities in the section are Pittsburgh, PA and Charleston, WV.

 Name

 "Ka(ih)nawha" derives from the region's Iroquoian dialects meaning "water way" or "canoe way" implying the metaphor, "transport way", in the local language.
 The glottal consonant of the "ih" (stream or river, local Iroquois) dropped out as settlers and homesteaders arrived.
+Some say that it comes from a Shawnee word that means "new water" or that its a Catawba word meaning "friendly brother".

-The river has also had historical alternate names, alternate spellings and misspellings including Wood's River for Colonel Abraham Wood, an English explorer from Virginia, the first European known to have explored the river in the mid 17th century.
+The river has also had historical alternate names, alternate spellings and misspellings including Wood's River for the tributary known today as the New River, for Colonel Abraham Wood, an English explorer from Virginia, the first European known to have explored the river in the mid-17th century.

 History

 Archaeological artifacts, such as Clovis points and later projectiles, indicate prehistoric indigenous peoples living in the area from the 12,500 BC era.
 Peoples of later cultures continued to live along the valley and heights.
 Those of the Adena culture built at least 50 earthwork mounds and 10 enclosures in the area between Charleston and Dunbar, as identified by an 1882 to 1884 survey by the Bureau of Ethnology (later part of the Smithsonian Institution).
 Three of their mounds survive in the valley, including Criel Mound at present-day South Charleston, West Virginia.
 Evidence has been found of the Fort Ancient culture peoples, who had villages that survived to the time of European contact, such as Buffalo and Marmet.
 They were driven out by Iroquois from present-day New York.

 According to French missionary reports, by the late 16th century, several thousand Huron, originally of the Great Lakes region, lived in central West Virginia.
 They were partially exterminated and their remnant driven out in the 17th century by the Iroquois' invading from western present-day New York.
 Other accounts note that the tribe known as Conois, Conoy, Canawesee, or Kanawha were conquered or driven out by the large Seneca tribe, one of the Iroquois Confederacy, as the Seneca boasted to Virginia colonial officials in 1744.
 The Iroquois and other tribes, such as the Shawnee and Delaware, maintained central West Virginia as a hunting ground.
 It was essentially unpopulated when the English and Europeans began to move into the area.